-5373.
-Social Inequality.
+4373.
+Class, Race, and Gender Inequalities.
 Unequal distribution of power, prestige, and opportunity within society; causes and consequences.
+Prerequisites: Either SOCI 2300 or 2310, and either SOCI 3311 or 3312.

-5374.
+4374.
 Social Change.
 Review of major social change theories emphasizing: technology, modernization, social power, impact of change on individuals and institutions; possible solutions to resulting problems.
 Seminar format.
+Prerequisites: Either SOCI 2300 or 2310, and either SOCI 3311 or 3312.